1 / 2

 Accommodation is in a shared house with two bedrooms, a common area, and a wood-fired cooker for heating and meals.
 It’s currently being brought back to life, so early volunteers will help make it more cozy and functional.
 We’ve got plenty of firewood, hot meals, and good company!
 Van-lifers are also very welcome—we have flat spots to park, and access to indoor spaces for cooking, showers, and warmth.

 Food-wise, we raise animals and regularly eat meat, often cooking vegetables with broths or animal fats.
 While we respect different dietary choices, this means shared meals may not suit vegetarians or strict dietary needs.
-Volunteers can self-cater if preferred, or contribute to communal food and join us as short-term members of the group—sharing not just the work, but the harvest and the heart of our project.
+Volunteers can self-cater if preferred, or contribute to communal food and join us as short-term members of the group—sharing not just the help, but the harvest and the heart of our project.

 • Algo más...